-What is an SR22 Bond in Ohio?
+What is an SR22 Bond?

 If your license was suspended in Ohio by the BMV for not having insurance, tickets, accidents or a serious traffic violation like a DUI, you’ll likely need an SR-22 to get it back.